About Marc

 The Binge Watcher’s Guide to Black Mirror: An Unofficial Companion – A recap and analysis of all five seasons of the popular Netflix science fiction anthology.

-Quiet With A Loud Mind– A collection of original poems, and a break away from the Poetic Ruminations series.
+Quiet With A Loud Mind– A collection of original poems, and a breakaway from the Poetic Ruminations series.

-All five books are available in print and on Kindle.
+All five books are available on Amazon.

 Creative Commons License